What is an Artificial Disc Replacement?

 You will wear a hard cervical brace for several weeks allowing the artificial disc replacement to bond with the vertebrae above and below its insertion area.
 Once the area is healing adequately you will move into a soft collar and will start physical therapy.
 It’s important to complete the entire physical therapy prescribed ensure the best possible outcome from you surgery.

-Results of an Artificial Disc Replacement
+What Are the Results of an Artificial Disc Replacement?

 Unlike cervical spinal fusion, which stops the motion of your neck, you will have full range of motion once you complete your physical therapy.
 Artificial Disc Replacement surgery has been found to be as effective as fusion surgery in alleviating pain and returning patients to normal function.